icaro-dt-eng/shape-challenge/README.md

 ## Description

 This project is designed to analyze equipment failure data to uncover patterns and trends.
-It involves processing raw sensor data, conducting in-depth data analysis, and storing the insights in a PostgreSQL database for further examination and reporting.
+It involves processing raw sensor data, and storing in a PostgreSQL database for further examination and reporting.
 The following diagram describes the architecture of this project:

 <p align="center">